bruno-yamada/study-notes/docs/azure/azure.md

 - [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/)
 - Might be good to study the limitations and FAQs of each topic for the exam
 - Azure App Services  might be an important topic not explored enough in the course

+# Questions remaining
+- how to connect vnet peering in separate accounts